No photo of Irén Tiberg

 Research

-My research is mainly about children and adolescents with chronic illness and their families and with special interest in children and adolescents with type 1 diabetes.
+My research interests include children and adolescents with chronic illness and their families and with special interest in children and adolescents with type 1 diabetes.
 I am also interested in issues concerning the quality of the services provided; how healthcare services are organised and the consequences for the individual child and family.
 Besides the efficacy of services, another quality perspective in terms of consequences of healthcare includes issues such as availability, communication and participation.
 With my long background as a paediatric diabetes nurse, an obvious emphasis is on implementation, that child, family and society actually will benefit from the new knowledge generated from the research.

 Outreach